learn-co-curriculum/bubble-sort/README.md

-# Day 1: Bubble Sort
+# Days 1-2: Bubble Sort

 **Fork and then clone me!**